“One can spend a lifetime trying to forget a few moments of one’s childhood.”

 Besides, children also have rights as equal citizens of India, just as any other adult male or female like:

-The UN Convention on the Rights of the Child – CRC also affected the working and philosophy of the schools, the world over for example Corporal Punishment Ban, Introduction of Life Skills teaching (10 Life Skills propounded by World Health Organisation – WHO), and a whole lot more.
+It is high time that we introduce child rights in the school curriculum.
+The UN Convention on the Rights of the Child – CRC also affected the working and philosophy of the schools, the world over for example Corporal Punishment Ban, Introduction of Life Skills teaching (Life Skills propounded by World Health Organisation – WHO), and a whole lot more.

 The outcomes of life skills prescribed by WHO: